MinhKhuePhan/A2-Coding-assignment---Minh-Khue-Phan---/README.md

 Step 2: To start playing the music, press the triangle button.

-# Upload a JSON file to Tunepad
+### How to Upload a JSON File to TunePad
-- Step 1: Go to the JSON file on the left side.
+- Access the JSON File: Locate the JSON file on the left side panel.

+- Download the Raw File: Click to download the raw file.
+It may download with the name "JSON file.txt".

+- Rename the File: Change the file extension from "JSON file.txt" to "JSON file.json".
+Confirm and save the changes.

+- Upload to TunePad:Open TunePad.
+Go to Project > Import.
+Select the renamed file "JSON file.json" and upload it.
+-
+You should now have the project imported into TunePad, ready for use.